supertigim/turtlebot3_machine_learning/turtlebot3_auto_docking/README.md

 ## 5.Move to (0.0 , 1.0)

-Once the position predictor model is trained well, the bot can estimate where it is.
+Once the position predictor is trained well, the bot can estimate where it is.
 Then it can move to 'ready-to-dock' location where the turtlebot3 faces the docking station with appropriate distance from it so that it could reach the  station successfully.

 This is a simple quest to solve only using legacy approach, because the bot already knows its position and yaw.
 There is nothing to do it here, because this state is automatically tiriggered when the pos prediction model works properly.